-Choosing a collection agency
+Choosing a Collection Agency

 - Make sure the company is state licensed and/or bonded, if applicable.
 Many states require one or both.

-- Find out if the company is insured.
+- Determine whether the company is insured.
 Errors and omissions liability insurance (E&O) is often a sign of a reputable agency.
-E&O insurance provides coverage for claims brought by consumers for improper conduct such as harassment or slander.
-In many cases, that coverage is extended to your business.
-While E&O insurance is not required by any federal or state laws, it's a sign of good faith.
+E&O insurance provides coverage for claims brought by consumers for improper conduct, such as harassment.
+In many cases, that coverage extends to your business.
+While E&O insurance is not required by federal or state laws, it's a sign of good faith.

 - Don't worry too much about size.
 A large, national firm is not necessarily a better fit than a small, local one.
 It depends on your needs, the agency's strengths, its reputation and its track record.

-Developing a reputation for illegal and harassing methods of debt collection can damage your reputation, costing you current and future customers.
+When choosing a collection agency, integrity and reputation are among the most important considerations.
+A company that uses dubious methods to collect debt damages your reputation, too, costing you current and future customers.
 In worst-case scenarios, your company can face litigation for a collection agency's illegal practices, even if you were not aware of its actions.

 Under FDCPA, collection agencies:

-- Cannot call debtors before 8 a.m. and after 9 p.m. unless the debtor has agreed to it beforehand
+- Cannot call debtors before 8 a.m. and after 9 p.m., unless the debtor has agreed to it beforehand

 - Must honor letters requesting that contact concerning a debt cease